tyler-gh/ngAndroid/README.md

 # ngAndroid

-ngAndroid brings some of the angular attributes to android xml.
+ngAndroid brings some of the angular directives to android xml attributes.

-Currently supported angular attributes
+Currently supported angular directives
 ```
 ngModel
 ```